shipyard-run/shipyard-website/docs/resources/container.md

 * volume - source is a Docker volume
 * tmpfs - create a temporary filesystem

+### bind_propagation
+**Type: `string "shared", "slave", "private", "rslave", "rprivate"`**
+**Required: false**
+**Default: "rprivate"**

+Configures bind propagation for Docker volume mounts, only applies to bind mounts.

+For more information please see the Docker documentation [https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation)

+### bind_propagation_non_recursive
+**Type: `boolean`**
+**Required: false**
+**Default: false**

+We are going to be 100% honest, we have no idea what this option does, but it is a thing so we made it configuable.
+Would love a PR if you actually know how this is supposed to work.

+For more information please see the Docker documentation [https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation)

 ## Type `port`

 A port stanza defines host to container communications